Stilone/Vowel-Counter-App/README.md

 #  Vowel Counter App 🚀

 Welcome to the Vowel Counter App project!
 This project is a simple web application that calculates the number of vowels and words in a given text, supporting 10 different languages.
 The text is retrieved from a server, and the application is built using the React and Redux libraries.
+For correct operation, enter numbers from 1 to 20 in the search bar to see the result.

 ## Features: